 My son just graduated from here - AMAZING teachers and administration.
 Don't judge a book by its cover - just because the school is older than the neighboring high schools does not mean there aren't awesome things happening inside.
 Thank you Raptor community for your commitment to kids and I'm looking forward to my next child going there!

 Eaglecrest High School is a public high school.
 The principal of Eaglecrest High School is Jeanne Piper.
-2,323 children attend Eaglecrest High School and identify mostly as Asian/Pacific Islander; Asian; and White, non-Hispanic.
-27% of the 2,323 students here get reduced lunch prices.
-The ratio of students to teachers at Eaglecrest High School is 18:1.
+2,323 students go to Eaglecrest High School and identify as Asian/Pacific Islander; Asian; and White, non-Hispanic.
+27% of the 2,323 students here have subsidized lunches.
+The student to teacher ratio at Eaglecrest High School is 18:1.
 Grandview High School is one of the nearest high schools.

 - Ceramics sculpture